UdelaRInterior/ansible-role-proxmox-create-lxc/README.md

 We need Ansible version > 2.5 (?) to have the appropriate API of Proxmox modules.

-Proxmox VE 5 installed in a the Proxmox node.
+Proxmox VE 5 or higher installed in a the Proxmox node or a cluster of several nodes.

 Example Playbook
 ----------------